 Dysentery

 Dysentery is a serious form of diarrhea accompanied by passage of blood and mucous.
 It is due to infection and inflammation of the colonic mucous membranes, resulting in ulceration.
-It is commonly caused by amoebiasis (amoebic dysentery) or shigellosis (bacillary dysentery).
+It is commonly caused by amebiasis (amoebic dysentery) or shigellosis (bacillary dysentery).

 Amoebic Dysentery